-Having filed a notice of appeal on April 12, 2017, the University of California, the University of Vienna, and Emmanuelle Charpentier filed an appeal brief to the Court of Appeals for the Federal Circuit on July 25, 2017 for review of the no interference-in-fact holding made by the PTAB in the interference proceeding.
-Broad filed its responsive brief on October 25, 2017.
-The University of California, the University of Vienna and Emmanuelle Charpentier filed a reply brief on November 22, 2017.
-On April 30, 2018, oral proceedings were held before the Court of Appeals for the Federal Circuit regarding the appeal.
-It is uncertain when or in what manner the Federal Circuit will issue a decision.
+On April 12, 2017, the University of California, the University of Vienna, and Emmanuelle Charpentier appealed to the U.S. Court of Appeals for the Federal Circuit for review of the no interference-in-fact holding made by the PTAB in the interference proceeding.
+On September 10, 2018, the Court of Appeals for the Federal Circuit (the "CAFC") affirmed the PTAB's holding of no interference-in-fact.
+The University of California, the University of Vienna, and Emmanuelle Charpentier have until December 9, 2018 to file a Petition for Writ of Certiorari with the U.S. Supreme Court if they want to seek review of this decision from the Court of Appeals for the Federal Circuit.
 A final, non-appealable judgment of no interference-in-fact bars any further interference between the same parties for claims to the same invention as the count of the interference.
 However, as discussed below, certain of these 12 U.S. patents and one U.S. patent application are, or may in the future be, subject to further intellectual property proceedings and disputes, including interference proceedings.